Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Abstract

 \section{Abstract}

 As quantum computing advances toward the late-NISQ and early fault-tolerant eras, scalable and platform-independent benchmarks are essential for quantifying computational capacity in a classically verifiable manner.
 We introduce two volumetric benchmarks, Clifford Volume and Free Fermion Volume, that assess quantum hardware by testing the execution of random Clifford and free fermion operations.
-These two groups of unitaries possess a combination of properties that make them ideal for benchmarking: (i) each is individually efficient to simulate classically, enabling verification at scale; (ii) together they form a universal gate set; (iii) they serve as essential algorithmic primitives in practical applications (including shadow tomography and quantum chemistry); and (iv) their definitions are formulated abstractly, without explicit reference to hardware-specific features such as qubit connectivity or native gate sets.
-This framework thus enables scalable and fair cross-platform comparisons and tracks meaningful computational advancement.
+These two groups of unitaries possess properties that make them ideal for benchmarking: (i) each is individually efficient to simulate classically, enabling verification at scale; (ii) the corresponding gates together form a universal gate set; (iii) they serve as essential algorithmic primitives in practical applications; and (iv) their definitions are formulated abstractly, without explicit reference to hardware-specific features such as qubit connectivity or native gate sets.
+Together, the proposed benchmarks enable scalable and fair cross-platform comparisons and track meaningful computational advancement.
 We demonstrate the practical feasibility of these benchmarks through extensive numerical simulations across realistic noise parameters and through experimental validation on Quantinuum's H2-1 trapped-ion quantum computer, which achieves a Clifford Volume of 34.